-Forbs (wildflowers) are essential components of resilient, biologically and functionally diverse communities.
-However, their use in restoration and rehabilitation in the Intermountain West remains limited.
-The Western Forbs: Biology, Ecology, and Use in Restoration project is synthesizing native forb research, particularly the information and practical experience gained in the many studies conducted over the last two decades.
+Forbs (wildflowers) are essential components of resilient, biologically and functionally diverse communities, but their use in restoration and rehabilitation in the Intermountain West remains limited.
+The Western Forbs: Biology, Ecology, and Use in Restoration project is synthesizing research, particularly information and practical experience gained over the last two decades.
 This resource will aid seed collectors, seed growers, nurserymen, landowners, restoration contractors, and land managers as they increase the supply and use of native forbs.
-Each chapter focuses on an individual species and reviews current knowledge of its biology, ecology, seed technology, and use in restoration.
+Each chapter features an individual species’ biology, ecology, seed technology, and use in restoration.

 Completed Chapters (download and open with Adobe Reader for best printing)-